kidobv/react_photoAnalysis/README.md

 # react_photoAnalysis
-This projects integrates unsplash and azure computer vision APIs to allow users to fetch and analyze pictures of a given topic
+This projects integrates unsplash and azure computer vision APIs to allow users to fetch and analyze pictures of a given topic.
+Some of the tech use includes ReactJS - Azure Computer Vision- Unsplash API- Async functions